These sites are symbols of Angola's history and national identity, pulling in visitors to their magnificence and stories.

 Flavors often balance savory, mildly spicy, and tangy notes.

-Meal times: Breakfast is light, lunch time is the most important meal (12-2 PM), dinner later (from 7 PM).
+Meal times: Breakfast is light, lunch is the most important meal (12-2 PM), dinner later (from 7 PM).
 Snacks are eaten throughout the day.

 Experience Angolan flavors by trying these signature dishes.